RyanWelly/lisp-in-rs-macros/README.md

 ## TODO

-- Add proper checking that functions are being used with correct arity
+- Add proper checking that functions are being used with correct arity (at the moment, functions just slurp the number of arguments they need right off the stack, which hilariously means that writing (CONS (QUOTE A)) is immediate UB)
 - Write metacircular interpreter